 HSE seeks a significant and sustained reduction in fatal and major accidents across all sectors of the diving industry.
 The following pages explain what HSE is doing to achieve this as well as providing access to a range of information about health and safety in the diving industry.

 HSE is organised into a number of Directorates.
 The Hazardous Installations Directorate is the operational arm responsible for Major Hazards, including the Offshore Oil and Gas Industry.

-HSE’s Diving Group is part of the Offshore Division of the Hazardous Installations Directorate, but the group deals with all diving at work activities – not just offshore.
+HSE’s Diving Group is part of the Energy Division of the Hazardous Installations Directorate, but the group deals with all diving at work activities – not just offshore.

 HSE’s Policy Unit supports the Diving Group’s work through the formulation of policy and legislation.